ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 Often, you would want to depend on a module of another project, which you have not pushed to the central.
 This can be achieved using a path dependency as shown above with the `wso2/github` dependency.

-If an import version is not specified in `Ballerina.toml`, the compiler will use the `latest` module version from a repository, if one exists.
+If an import version is not specified in the `Ballerina.toml` file, the compiler will use the `latest` module version from a repository if one exists.

 ```ballerina
 import tyler/http;